ThibaultDieudonne/RiotMatchmaking/README.md

 In practice a balanced game returns a value of 0, and a strongly imbalanced game produces a value greater than 4.

 For the firsts 200 games (relatively small sample, even if it already took more than 6 hours to compute), standards deviations are relatively close (1.6/1.4 for win streaks, 1.5/1.3 for lose streaks).
 Average riot_balance is 2.6 while average model_balance is 2.9.
-With a 95% confidence interval, Riot team making is streak independant.
+It is likely that Riot matchmaking is streak independant.

 1000 games to be published.